-I enter the classroom itself, and am amazed as always by the atmosphere within.
-It is calm, but busy.
+I enter the classroom itself and am amazed as always by the atmosphere within.
+It is calm but busy.
 There is a constant low level of noise– it is not absolutely quiet, nor is it loud, but there is simply a hum of low voices as they work and talk.
 I make my way to the observation chair and take it all in.
 There is something about the feel of a classroom full of children deep at work that is so inspiring.

 I scan the room and find him, sitting among a group of 3-4 other children and their teacher.
 They are working with the puzzle map of North America, learning the names of the different countries.
 Then they sing a song that names them all, and I can hear his voice loud and clear singing with the others.
 It’s the first time I have heard him sing so clearly and confidently, and my heart swells with pride.
 I know he must feel very comfortable here.

 I glance around to see what some of the other children are doing.
 I see several with their own moveable alphabets on rugs on the floor, spelling out words in front of them.
-I smile– amused at their phonetic (mis)spellings, elated by their ability and joy in writing out words, sentences, even whole stories independently.
-I see a couple children slip out the sliding glass door onto the garden to do their work in the fresh air and sunshine.
+I smile– amused at their phonetic misspellings, elated by their ability and joy in writing out words, sentences, and even whole stories independently.
+I see a couple of children slip out the sliding glass door onto the garden to do their work in the fresh air and sunshine.
 A small girl, probably just 3 or 4 years old, has the first box of color tablets laid out on a rug.
 She is doing an advanced variation on this work– she has laid out the tablets along one edge of the rug, and is going out into the classroom to find objects that match the color of each tablet.
 She has a yellow vase and a blue colored pencil already on her rug, each placed beside its matching tablet.
 She is now searching for something red.
-Afterwards, she will return each item to its proper place in the classroom.
-It’s an impressive feat of memory and concentration for such a young child to navigate a classroom full of her friends without being distracted from her task, and remember where everything needs to go afterwards.
+Afterward, she will return each item to its proper place in the classroom.
+It’s an impressive feat of memory and concentration for such a young child to navigate a classroom full of her friends without being distracted from her task and remember where everything needs to go afterward.

 Before long I look at the clock and see it’s time for me to leave.
 I catch the teacher’s eye and give a small wave to let her know I’m leaving, then quietly slip out so as not to disturb anyone’s concentration.
 I take a deep breath as I walk back to my car, feeling a sense of peace and joy come over me.
 This is such a wonderful place for my child to be, and I am so glad he is here.